21 Jun Best Wet Weather Exercise Ideas

 Complete two or three sets of five core exercises to start off with.

-If you have a good amount of space in the basement, head downstairs and set up a circuit workout that gives you a good cardio and resistance workout.
+If you have a good amount of space in parts of your house, whether it be a spare room, garage or basement, set up a circuit workout in there that gives you a good cardio and resistance workout.

 A circuit includes anywhere between six to 12 exercises done for a short amount of time – e.g. 30 secs.
 Try and run through these exercises two to three times.